Mrfunreal/Monolith/README.md

 -Other
 	- "Now Playing" sidabard only shows song data and artist data.
 No more queue, merch, tour, credits.

+## Known bugs
+- "Add to library" wait circle _might_ attach to elements added by extensions.

 ## Installation